 Either you or your spouse will begin the process by filing a Petition for Dissolution along with other pleadings related to the issues in your particular case.
 When you hire the Heskin Martinez Law Group we will prepare the necessary pleadings that are appropriate for your case.
 Your assistance and input will be needed and we strive to keep the lines of communication open so that you are informed throughout the process.

 Once filed a sheriff or process server will serve the responding spouse.
-If you were not the one that filed you will be the one served and will then have an opportunity to file a counter petition to present whatever issues you want addressed to the Court.
-Once served, the responding party has 20 days to respond to the Petition for Dissolution and potentially file a counter petition or risk defaulting on the case.
+If you were not the one that filed you will be the one served and will then have an opportunity to file a counter-petition to present whatever issues you want to be addressed to the Court.
+Once served, the responding party has 20 days to respond to the Petition for Dissolution and potentially file a counter-petition or risk defaulting on the case.
 45 days after service Mandatory Disclosure (which can be waived) is due from both parties.
-At that point we will determine what other discovery is necessary to resolve your case and proceed accordingly.
+At that point, we will determine what other discovery is necessary to resolve your case and proceed accordingly.

 Parties are also admonished against withholding contact with the children.
 Both parties have equal rights to the child(ren) and shared parenting is encouraged from the very beginning.
 Failure to follow these guidelines can adversely impact the final resolution of your case.
 Thus, it is imperative that you get the correct advice and guidance at the beginning of the case.
 The attorneys at the Heskin Martinez Law Group get actively involved in guiding you as needed at the very beginning of the case in order to prevent any unintended adverse consequences later on.
 The last thing you want is to make a mistake at the beginning of the case out of anger or misinformation that will adversely influence the Court when it makes its final rulings.

 Please call us if you have any questions about Dissolution of Marriage.
 Call us at 407-403-5990 or contact us (below) to schedule your appointment.